objective of the

 Services web site for details of the services provided,

 regulations, and recommendations about beekeeping.

 Click here for instructions for submitting honeyubees for lab test.

 (Note, the URL on large wepages such as the state Apiary Unit change

 icluded on this page do not work, pleae notify the

-webmaster so I can find the new link and make corrections.)
+Webmaster so I can find the new link and make the

 The Alabama State